-To further understand the nitrogen recommendation and view detailed statistics on each zone in the field you can click an individual grid cell or zone then click "view details".
+To further understand the nitrogen recommendation and view detailed statistics on each zone in the field you can click any point within the field boundary and click "view details".

 The following page will be displayed: